 S. Docherty and D. Pym.
 Resource Reasoning in Duality Theoretic Form: Stone-Type Dualities for Bunched and Separation Logics.
 TACL 2019, 2019.

 S. Docherty and D. Pym.
-Intuitionistic Layered Graph Logic (Abridged, for IJCAI's "Sister Conference Best Paper" Track).
+Intuitionistic Layered Graph Logic (Invited submission, for IJCAI's "Sister Conference Best Paper" Track).
 Proc.
 IJCAI 2017, 2017.

 S. Docherty.
 Bunched Logics: A Uniform Approach, PhD thesis, University College London, 2019.